dvidelabs/poly.shell/README.md

 different sites will have different identifiers.
 The same action on the same site in two different job invocations will have different identifiers.

-To get some less unique identifiers, a combination of `this.batch`, `this.site.name` and `this.job` may provide the necessary means for communication across actions in, for example, the file system, a database, or in the `this.shared` object.
+To get some less unique identifiers, a combination of `this.batchid`, `this.site.name` and `this.job` may provide the necessary means for communication across actions in, for example, the file system, a database, or in the `this.shared` object.